gvwilson/thirdbit/src/fiction/cloudherd/index.md

 *CRACK!*
-Noxy shrieked as the third bolt of lightning struck the weather duck spinning madly next to the fortress gate and shattered its wooden pole.
+Noxy shrieked as the third bolt of lightning struck the weather duck next to the fortress gate and shattered its wooden pole.
-Splinters flew in all directions to clatter off roofs and cobblestones.
+Splinters flew in all directions, clattering off roofs.

-One smoking scrap bounced off a chimney and clattered through a window whose shutter had been left untied.
+One smoking scrap clattered through a storehouse window whose shutter had been left untied.
-As Noxy blinked to clear the after-dazzle of the lightning strike from her eyes, the sheets of dried moss that the wood had landed in began to smolder.
+As Noxy blinked to clear the lightning's after-dazzle from her eyes, the sheets of dried moss that the wood had landed in began to smolder.

 A door banged open.